datanav/docs/training/050_microservices/030_Novice.rst

   - follows a specific workflow from local development and testing to deployment in a Docker image
   - is easily done locally by setting up test driven development (TDD)
-  - that is open sourced should be forked, typically from GitHub, and then extended/changed upon
+  - that is open sourced should be forked, typically from GitHub, and then manipulated in accordance to needs
-  - in terms of hosting it via Docker, this is done in a DockerFile
+  - in terms of integrating it with Docker, this is done in a DockerFile

 When it comes to changing a microservice, a specific workflow is recommended.
-Initially, you should fork a given publically available repository.
+Initially, you should fork a publically available repository.
 The term repository is a synonym for microservice, and is used when the microservice is not yet hosted in Sesam via Docker.
 Publically available repositories are typically placed on GitHub.
 Sesam's `repositories <https://github.com/sesam-community>`_ can also be found there.
-Forking a repository means that you pull a given repository from i.e. Sesam Communnity on GitHub to your own account on GitHub.
+Forking a repository means that you pull a given repository from i.e. Sesam Community on GitHub to your own account on GitHub.
 This allows for making radical and customer specific changes.

 After having forked the repository to your personal account you should clone the repository to your local machine.
 Having successfully cloned the repository, you should open up the repository in your preferred IDE.
 At this point, you can start to make desired changes to the repository.
 When making changes, it is recommended to work from a test driven development (TDD) approach.
-TDD, among other things, improves design and code quality, minimizses technical depth and eases maintenance.
-Upon verifying that your changes perform as intended, you can move on to building your Docker container.
-When building a Docker container, you will be using a file named DockerFile.
+TDD, among other things, improves design and code quality, minimizes technical depth and eases maintenance.
+Upon verifying that your changes perform as intended, you can move on to building your Docker image.
+When building a Docker image, you will be using a file named DockerFile.
 This file should be placed in the root of your repository.
 An example of a Dockerfile can be seen below:

 .. code-block:: DOCKER
   :caption: DockerFile